ineshbose/boyd_bot_messenger/README.md

 Be sure to do your research on where and how to deploy your code!
 Make sure that access tokens, keys, etc. are changed, and, along with the code & database, are **secure**.

-## :raised_hands: Contributions & Thanks
+## 🙌 Contributions & Thanks
-Contributions are more than welcome in any form! :smile:<br />
+Contributions are more than welcome in any form! 😄<br />

 ### To-Do
 There are some planned updates for this project.
 Feel free to help out in order to complete these.